holli-holzer/mechwarrior-online-starter/README.md

 # mechwarrior-online-starter

-This script launches the Mechwarrior Online Client and eliminates the tedious need to click through the startup screens and having to enter your password every time.
+This script launches the Mechwarrior Online Client and eliminates the tedious need to click through the loading screens and having to enter your password every time.

 The script also detects game crashes and automatically restarts the game if one should happen.